yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-peering.md

 type: docs
 ---

-A peering connection connects a YugabyteDB Managed VPC with a VPC on the same cloud provider - typically one that hosts an application that you want to have access to your cluster.
+A peering connection connects a YugabyteDB Managed VPC with a VPC on the same cloud provider (AWS or GCP) - typically one that hosts an application that you want to have access to your cluster.
+Peering connections are not supported in Azure (use a private service endpoint).

+{{< youtube id="Yu59wX8Rsug" title="Create a peering connection to access a cluster in YugabyteDB Managed" >}}

 In the context of YugabyteDB Managed, when a Yugabyte cluster is deployed in a VPC, it can connect to an application running on a peered VPC as though it was located on the same network; all traffic stays in the cloud provider's network.
 The VPCs can be in different regions, but ideally should be in the same region.
 You must create a VPC before you can configure a peering connection.